fastapi/typer/docs/tutorial/first-steps.md

 ### In **Typer**

-To try and make it a bit easier, we'll normally use the words "parameter" or "argument" to refer to Python functions.
+To try and make it a bit easier, we'll normally use the words "parameter" or "argument" to refer to "Python functions parameters" or "Python functions arguments".

 We'll use ***CLI argument*** to refer to those *CLI parameters* that depend on the specific order.
 That are **required** by default.